Libyan suspect in U.S. envoy attack killed in Cairo

 The security official, who asked not to be named, said Azizi had been living in a rented apartment in Nasr City for the past three months.
 He said police had found 15 bombs and various weapons, including assault rifles, in the Libyan's flat.

-The attack on the Benghazi consulate has become a highly politicised issue in the U.S. presidential election campaign.
+The attack on the Benghazi consulate has become a highly politicized issue in the U.S. presidential election campaign.

 It occurred during a wave of Muslim protest over an anti-Islam film produced in California, which also sparked violence against U.S. diplomatic missions in Tunisia and Egypt.